ESL Activities and Games | Teaching just, yet, already, since and for

 Student C: Have you already eaten dinner?

 We hope that you've found a few of these ideas useful.
 Our suggested next lesson is on using conditionals.
 Be sure to check out our complete list of intermediate level ESL lesson plans, as well as our entire collection of ESL lesson plans.
-Also, if you are an Android user, this lesson plan is available for free on the TEFL Handbook app.
+Also, if you're an iOS or Android user, this lesson plan is available for free on the TEFL Handbook app.
 An ESL lesson planner for English teachers.